Notify me

 abstract art example

 This seems to me to be a change from a single system where the focus is on simple symbolic representations, to a focus on the exploration of what is outside that system.
-In my opinion this could be said to be the biggest revolution in the Western Art Tradition, even though no-one seems to have noticed it!
+In my opinion this could be said to be the biggest revolution in the Western Art Tradition, even though no-one else seems to have noticed it!

-The Evolution Of Art Jewelry
+The Evolution Of Art jewellery

-In the mid-20th century, at around the same time that abstract art appeared and music was undergoing the major change in focus from notes to sounds I described above, a movement emerged that sought to redefine the boundaries of what constituted jewelry.
+In the mid-20th century, at around the same time that abstract art appeared and music was undergoing the major change in focus from notes to sounds I described above, a movement emerged that sought to redefine the boundaries of what constituted jewellery.
 According to the Victoria and Albert Museum, London, this movement was characterized by “a desire to move away from the mainstream and produce innovative, wearable art.”
-This marked the beginning of the evolution of art jewelry as a distinct form.
+This marked the beginning of the evolution of art jewellery as a distinct form.

-Art jewelry represents a fascinating evolution in the realm of adornment, blending artistic expression, innovative techniques, and individual creativity.
+Art jewellery represents a fascinating evolution in the realm of adornment, blending artistic expression, innovative techniques, and individual creativity.
 Its evolution has been marked by a departure from traditional norms and a focus on personal expression and conceptual design.

-PeterChang art jewelry
+PeterChang art jewellery

 “117 SMP MF Armreif PeterChang Glasgow 1998 FotoRüdigerFlöter” By Rüdiger Flöter.
 Details and license here.

-Art jewelry pioneers, like Peter Chang (above), Gijs Bakker, and Wendy Ramshaw, challenged conventional notions by experimenting with unconventional materials, incorporating found objects, and exploring new techniques.
+Art jewellery pioneers, like Peter Chang (above), Gijs Bakker, and Wendy Ramshaw, challenged conventional notions by experimenting with unconventional materials, incorporating found objects, and exploring new techniques.
 Their work aimed to provoke thought, spark conversations, and challenge the traditional standards of beauty and wearability.

-Art jewelry by Björn Weckström
+Art jewellery by Björn Weckström

-Art jewelry by Björn Weckström.
+Art jewellery by Björn Weckström.

-Art jewelry by Jill Herlands
+Art jewellery by Jill Herlands

-Art jewelry by Jill Herlands.
+Art jewellery by Jill Herlands.

-Ehud Barlev art jewelry
+Ehud Barlev art jewellery

-Art jewelry by Ehud Barlev.
+Art jewellery by Ehud Barlev.

 As in most areas, marketing seeks to create false associations to more prestigious realms, such as advertising things as individual creations by “artists” when they are not really that at all.
-While there are certainly genuine creative artists working in jewelry and watchmaking, creating designs as personal exploration, there are also plenty of mass-produced pieces, being marketed as “art”.
+While there are certainly genuine creative artists working in jewellery and watchmaking, creating designs as personal exploration, there are also plenty of mass-produced pieces, being marketed as “art”.
 So make sure you look at the reality of what things are, rather than what you’re told to believe 🙂

 The Main Influences On Watch Design.